This article was contributed by Kat Boogaard and originally posted on Hourly.io. It is being republished here with permission.

 What is paid time off?

 Here’s the simplest paid time off meaning we can give you: paid time off is an umbrella term used to describe any time that an employee is away from work, but is still being compensated.
+Most small and medium-sized businesses nowadays use holiday calendar software to manage employees’ leave in a better way.

 There are some companies that break paid leave into different categories, such as vacation days, sick leave, personal time, and more than employees will subtract from.